 Read more about why Sakara is worth it and explore the nine pillars of nutrition here.

 As mentioned above, Sakara meals are made with organic ingredients from high-quality farms.
-Many of the ingredients come from local farmers on Long Island and California who are passionate about producing high-quality produce without harsh toxins and chemicals.
+Many of the ingredients come from local Long Island and California farmers who are passionate about producing high-quality produce without harsh toxins and chemicals.
 Because, ultimately, you are what you eat.

 “In order to make sure you only get the best, we have a strong vetting process for the farms we work with and work only with those who have good, organic farming processes.